mcornick/clilol/docs/developer.md

 ## Contributing to clilol

-If you think you have a problem, improvement, or other contribution towards the betterment of clilol, please file a ticket or, where appropriate, send a patch.
+If you think you have a problem, improvement, or other contribution towards the betterment of clilol, please file an issue or, where appropriate, open a pull request.

-I use both [Sourcehut](https://sourcehut.org) and [my own Forgejo instance](https://git.mcornick.dev) for clilol development.
-Sourcehut is (as of 2024) the canonical repository, and my Forgejo instance hosts releases, container images, and other things not supported by Sourcehut.

-Tickets can be filed at [https://todo.sr.ht/~mcornick/clilol](https://todo.sr.ht/~mcornick/clilol), and patches can be sent to [~mcornick/clilol@lists.sr.ht](mailto:~mcornick/clilol@lists.sr.ht).
-If you need help with the email-based Git workflow, check out [https://git-send-email.io/](https://git-send-email.io/) for a tutorial.
+As of February 2024, I have moved clilol back to GitHub, to reduce barriers to collaboration.
+Prior versions can be found at [Sourcehut](https://git.sr.ht/~mcornick/clilol).

 Keep in mind that I'm not paid to write Go code, so I'm doing this in my spare time, which means it might take me a while to respond.

-When sending a patch, please explain what you're changing and why.
+When opening a pull request, please explain what you're changing and why.
 Please use gofmt to format your Go code.
 Please limit your changes to the specific thing you're fixing and isolate your changes in a topic branch that I can merge without pulling in other stuff.

 Please make sure the tests continue to pass.
 If you're adding new code, please add new passing tests, too.